inimino/2048/setup_prompts.md

 So "tile-1" means the tile with value 2^1, and "tile-17" is the highest-valued tile possible in the game.
 This keeps our CSS and HTML a bit shorter and we only print the big numbers where necessary.

+To communicate between the input layer and game mechanics, we use "u", "d", "l", "r" to identify the moves that the player can make in the game.

 Code we already have:

 - setup_game - returns initial random game representation
 - board - takes game representation into HTML string
+- game_update - takes game representation and move into new representation

 Reply with "OK".